rmello4d/TheSustainableDeveloper/README.md

 Is this book about Yoga poses ?
 No. Is this book showing how I can twirl my body in all directions ?
 No.

-This book explores techniques in Meditation and Yoga but takes a different route.
+This book takes a different route exploring techniques in Meditation and Yoga.
 We put the developer as our starting point.

 These last 25 years showed me that developers have Yogic capabilities to surprising levels.
 To suggest further, we can refine these capabilities to a higher level, if looked under different lens.

 Just to be clear, the Sustainable Developer is not a guru-ninja-master of all things in the universe.